Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 This gain would be taxed at 20%, resulting in a tax of ₹3,47,087 (plus applicable cess and surcharge).

-Method 1 (New rule):
+Method 1 (New rule — 12.5% without indexation):

-• Capital gains: ₹90,00,000 - ₹53,00,000 = ₹37,00,000
+- Capital gains: ₹90,00,000 - ₹53,00,000 = ₹37,00,000

-• Tax at 12.5%: ₹4,62,500
+- Tax at 12.5%: ₹4,62,500

-Method 2 (Old rule with grandfathering):
+Method 2 (Old rule — 20% with indexation):

-• Indexed cost: (₹53,00,000 × 348) ÷ 254 = ₹72,64,567
+- Indexed cost: (₹53,00,000 × 348) ÷ 254 = ₹72,64,567

-• Capital gains: ₹90,00,000 - ₹72,64,567 = ₹17,35,433
+- Capital gains: ₹90,00,000 - ₹72,64,567 = ₹17,35,433

-• Tax at 20%: ₹3,47,087
+- Tax at 20%: ₹3,47,087

 Since Method 2 results in lower tax, the resident individual or HUF would pay ₹3,47,087 (plus applicable cess and surcharge).

-Capital Gains Tax Rates in India
+Capital Gains Tax Rates on Property in India

 Short-Term Capital Gains Tax Rate

-Income Range (₹)Tax Rate
+| Income Range (₹) | Tax Rate |

-Long-Term Capital Gains Tax Rate
+Long-Term Capital Gains Tax Rate on Property

 For long-term capital gains on real estate:

-• 20% (plus 4% cess) with indexation benefits for transfers before July 23, 2024
+- 12.5% (plus 4% cess) without indexation — for transfers on or after 23 July 2024

-• 12.5% (plus 4% cess) without indexation for transfers on or after July 23, 2024
+- 20% (plus 4% cess) with indexation — for transfers before 23 July 2024

-• For resident individuals and HUFs selling land or building acquired before July 23, 2024, the lower of the tax calculated under the old and new methods applies
+- For resident individuals and HUFs selling land or building acquired before 23 July 2024, the lower of the tax calculated under the old and new methods applies

-Capital Gains Tax Exemption Real Estate
+Capital Gains Tax Exemptions on Real Estate

 The Indian tax system offers several exemptions that can help reduce or eliminate your capital gains tax liability on real estate transactions.
 Let’s explore these valuable exemptions:

-1. Section 54 Exemption for Residential Property
+1. Section 54 — Exemption on Sale of Residential Property

-• If you sell a residential property and use the capital gains to purchase another residential property, you can claim exemption.
+- If you sell a residential property and use the capital gains to purchase another residential property, you can claim exemption.

-• The new property must be purchased either 1 year before the sale or 2 years after the sale.
+- The new property must be purchased either 1 year before the sale or 2 years after the sale.

-• If you're constructing a new house, the construction must be completed within 3 years of selling the original property.
+- If you’re constructing a new house, the construction must be completed within 3 years of selling the original property.

-• The exemption is limited to the amount of capital gains or the cost of the new property, whichever is lower.
+- The exemption is limited to the amount of capital gains or the cost of the new property, whichever is lower.

-• Important Update: Effective from Assessment Year 2024-25, if the cost of the new asset exceeds ₹10 crores, the excess amount shall be ignored and only ₹10 crores will be considered for exemption.
+- ₹10 crore cap: If the cost of the new asset exceeds ₹10 crores, only ₹10 crores will be considered for exemption (effective from AY 2024-25).

 For example, if your long-term capital gain is ₹30 lakhs and you purchase a new house for ₹25 lakhs, your exemption would be limited to ₹25 lakhs.
 The remaining ₹5 lakhs would be taxable.

-With the new ₹10 crore cap, if you sell a property with capital gains of ₹15 crores and buy a new residential property for ₹15 crores:
+With the ₹10 crore cap, if you sell a property with capital gains of ₹15 crores and buy a new residential property for ₹15 crores:

-• Only ₹10 crores of your capital gain will be exempt
+- Only ₹10 crores of your capital gain will be exempt

-• The same time limits apply as in Section 54: purchase within 1 year before or 2 years after the sale, or construction within 3 years.
+- The same time limits apply as in Section 54: purchase within 1 year before or 2 years after the sale, or construction within 3 years.

-• You should not own more than one residential house apart from the new house at the time of sale.
+- You should not own more than one residential house (apart from the new house) at the time of sale.

-4. Section 54GB Exemption for Investment in Startups
+4. Section 54GB — Exemption for Investment in Startups

 For entrepreneurs and startup investors:

-• Capital gains exemption is available if you invest the proceeds in eligible startups.
+- Capital gains exemption is available if you invest the proceeds in eligible startups.

-• The investment must be used by the startup to purchase new assets.
+- The investment must be used by the startup to purchase new assets.

-• This option is particularly relevant for those looking to support India's startup ecosystem.
+- This option is particularly relevant for those looking to support India’s startup ecosystem.

 5. Capital Gains Account Scheme (CGAS)